BUNPC/Homer3/.github/CONTRIBUTING.md

 Each release is associated with a [version tag](https://github.com/BUNPC/Homer3/tags), i.e. [`v1.32.3`](https://github.com/BUNPC/Homer3/releases/tag/v1.32.3).

-Version tags MUST be incremented before building a new release.
+As of November 2021, pull requests and commits need not increment the version tag, but version tags MUST be incremented before building a new release.
 The tag associated with a release CANNOT be changed unless the release is marked draft/is a pre-release.

 For step-by-step on how to generate and package a release for distribution, see [RELEASE.md](RELEASE.md).